marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - managed, multi AZ NoSQL data store with cross region replication option
 - default to eventual consistent reads but can request strongly consistent read
-- price on throughput rather than compute
+- price on throughput rather than compute (40K read and write units)
 - provision read and write capacity in anticipation if needed
 - autoscale capacity
 - on demand capacity flexible at a small premium cost